Researchers and Staff

 Angus Barnes has spent 20 years working on international and regional development issues.
 His 10 years with AusAID included involvement in a broad range of programs, including national and local governance, rural development, HIV/AIDS, peace building and private sector development.
 Currently, Angus is working as an independent consultant.

-Sharon Bessell is a Senior Lecturer in Public Policy at the Crawford School, and Director of the Crawford School’s Children’s Policy Centre, a Devpolicy partner.
+Sharon Bessell Director of Research at the Crawford School of Public Policy and Director of the Crawford School’s Children’s Policy Centre, a Devpolicy partner.

 Philippa Brant is a Research Associate at the Lowy Institute for International Policy.
 Her research interests include Chinese foreign aid and China’s engagement in the Pacific.